-What Can a Handyman Do in Des Moines in Des Moines County, Iowa?
+What Can a Handyman Do Without a License in Des Moines in Des Moines County, Iowa?

 In Iowa, most "handyman" work is not covered by a single statewide general-contractor license, but you may need (1) an Iowa Contractor Registration if you perform construction services subject to Iowa’s contractor registration law, (2) separate state trade licenses for electrical/plumbing/HVAC-refrigeration/hydronics, and (3) local permits for many projects.
 In Des Moines, many common handyman tasks are allowed without a state trade license, but electrical/plumbing/HVAC work generally requires state licensing and permits; always confirm whether Iowa contractor registration applies to your scope and how you advertise/contract.